-Key Audit Matter 1: Recording of research and development costs
+1. Recording of research and development costs

-(See "Note 3.21 Use of estimates" and "Note 18.1 - Research and development expenses" to the consolidated financial statements at December 31, 2023)
+(See "Note 3.21 Use of estimates" and "Note 18.1 - Research and development expenses" to the consolidated financial statements at December 31st, 2024)

-Research and development costs represent a significant component of the Group's consolidated financial statements, considering Group' activity and its current development phase, as they account for about 59% of total operating expenses.
+Research and development costs represent a significant component of the Company' financial statements, considering Company' activity and its current development phase, as they account for more than 67% of total operating expenses.
 These expenses mainly include external subcontracting costs or product manufacturing as well as personnel costs.

 There may be discrepancies between the achievement of subcontracting or manufacturing services and their related invoicing.
-The need of estimating the amount of services already achieved but not invoiced, or at the opposite, services already invoiced but not realized, leads to a risk of misevaluation of the invoices to be received, prepaid expenses or downpayments regarding these external costs at year end.
+The need of estimating the amount of services already achieved but not invoiced, or at the opposite, services already invoiced but not realized, leads to a risk of misevaluation of the invoices to be received or prepaid expenses regarding these external costs at year end.